ChNabil/BKT_python_gridsearch/README.md

 # BKT_python_gridsearch

+Implements a grid-search method to find BKT parameters using a shared c library in Python.
+The shared c library implements the grid search to speed up the nested for loops.
+There are functions to get BKT parameters, get predictions using those parameters, calculate collapsed and non-collapsed evaluation metrics (rmse, auc_roc, accuracy), and implement student-stratified k-fold cross-validation.

-1. Data file needs to be sorted by skill, student, and time (in that order).
+1. The data file needs to be sorted by skill, student, and time (in that order).
-  a.	student : unique student id
+  a.	student: unique student id
-  b.	skill : unique skill name for each skill
+  b.	skill: unique skill name for each skill
   c.	time: when the question was attempted
-  d.	right : 1 (correct) and 0 (incorrect)
+  d.	right: 1 (correct) and 0 (incorrect)
 3. We’ll be using a shared c library (find_par.c file) to speed up the execution of nested for loops required for finding BKT parameters using grid search.
 First, create a shared library file (.so extension) using the C compiler for the “find_par.c” file.
   a.
-In terminal, navigate to the directory where find_par.c file is located.
+In the terminal, navigate to the directory where find_par.c file is located.
   b.
 Create the shared library using the following command
 gcc -fPIC -shared -o find_par.so find_par.c
   c.
 This should generate a “find_par.so” file in the same directory.